Ernestas-Zidokas/Front_End_JavaScript_Triangle_builder_and_Calculator/README.md

-# Build a triangle, pyramid, Romb;
+# Build a Triangle, Pyramid, Romb
-# Calculator App in the commits;
+# Calculator App
+# Is Pangram validation